crate/activerecord-crate-adapter/README.md

     post = Post.where("'fresh' = ANY (tags)")

 ### Object
 Crate allows you to define nested objects.
-You need at least the upcoming release 0.39 of Crate for this functionality.
 I tried to make it as simply as possible to use and reuse existing AR functionality, I therefore ask you to reuse the existing serialize functionality.
 AR#serialize allows you to define your own serialization mechanism and we simply reuse that for serializing an AR object.
 To get serialize working simply create a #dump and #load method on the class that creates a literal statement that is then used in the SQL.
 Read up more in this [commit}(https://github.com/crate/crate/commit/16a3d4b3f23996a327f91cdacef573f7ba946017).